Novgor0d/CDE2310_G11/Mechanical Subsystems/README.md

 **Achieved Flywheel RPM:**
 With gear ratio of 2.5× (30 teeth : 12 teeth):
-Achieved RPM = 960 × 2.5 = 2400 RPM
+Achieved RPM = 960 RPM (motor) × 2.5 (gear ratio) = 2400 RPM

 Our flywheel system achieves an RPM of 2400, which exceeds the required 2072 RPM.
-This confirms our system can successfully launch the ping pong ball to at least 1.5 meters vertically, satisfying the project requirements with a performance buffer (accounting for air resistance and energy loss through friction)
+This confirms our system can successfully launch the ping pong ball to at least 1.5 meters vertically, satisfying the project requirements  with a performance buffer that accounts for real-world factors such as air resistance and energy losses from friction.